 The Health Rights Initiative is based out of Miami Law’s Human Rights Program and is founded and directed by Faculty Director Tamar Ezer.
-Projects focus on realization of the right to the highest attainable standard of health, the intersection of health rights and drug policy, including addressing discrimination and violence against women who use drugs, and Indigenous health rights, including the right to a healthy environment.
+Projects focus on realization of the right to the highest attainable standard of health, the intersection of health rights and drug policy, including addressing discrimination and violence against women who use drugs, and Indigenous health rights, including the right to a healthy environment and freedom from violence.

 - Please find a factsheet on the international human right to the highest attainable standard of health in English and Spanish.

 - The Health Rights Initiative addresses the intersection of health rights and drug policy.

 In 2020, the Human Rights Clinic provided an analysis of drug policies in the United States in two submissions to the U.N.
 Working Group on Arbitrary Detention.
 The first submission discusses drug policies resulting in arbitrary detention and discrimination on the basis of gender and race.
 Please find a web story on this at Via U.N.
 Advocacy, Human Rights Clinic Addresses Arbitrary Detention Resulting from Drug Policy.
 The second submission to the Working Group discusses the problems with drug courts, which put drug treatment in the hands of the criminal justice system, which lacks medical expertise, and function in a context of scarce treatment resources.
 Please find a blog on “Care Not Criminalization to Address Drug Dependence,” published with the Bringing Human Rights Home series.